 They concern among other, reserves formed under development laws, from the Company and certain subsidiaries of the Group.
 For these reserves the tax liability has run out or permanently exempted from taxation and therefore their distribution does not create further tax burden on the Group and Company.
-Extraordinary reserves on 31 December 2017 amount to \le 1,7 million for the Group and \le 1,5 million. respectively).
+Extraordinary reserves on 31 December 2017 amount to \in 1,7 million for the Group and \in 1,5 million for the Company (2016: \in 1,7 million. and \in 1,5 million. respectively).